NZR/DS-BOK/content/2_chapter2/chapter2-LargeScaleSurvey.md

 - The survey tool should be approved by the institutional privacy and ethics team.
 - A secure storage location should be accessible by the research team (e.g. an institutional cloud storage solution).
 - Informed consent forms may only be accessed by members of the research team.
-- Personal data should not be shared beyond the research team; only aggregated data should be shared.
+- Personal data should not be shared beyond the research team (3rd parties do not have access to survey answers).
+- Only aggregated research data is shared.

 ### Legal

-Because we managed to eliminate any personal data flow between the research institution and the survey company, we do not need to address GDPR related concerns from a legal perspective.
-This is possible because the survey does not collect personally identifiable information, and the survey company did not have access to the participants' answers.
+Because we managed to eliminate any personal data flow between the research institution and the survey company, we do not need to address GDPR related concerns related to data transfer.

 ## Advice (process)